-Brickwork Contractor: Anglian Brickwork Ltd
+Brickwork Contractor: Caxton Brickwork/SDC Builders Ltd

-This year the Supreme award is sponsored by Ibstock Brick.
+This year the Supreme Award is sponsored by Ibstock Brick.

 Ibstock Brick is the leading manufacturer by volume of clay bricks sold in the UK and continues to drive the brick industry forward through design, innovation, quality and range.